PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 Emerging contaminants have now turned into a trendy and large research platform.
 The substantial number of emerging contaminants represents a test for regulatory agencies.
 This group of pollutants is ideally named "contaminants of emerging concern."

-An established point of view is given on advancing the issues encompassing emerging contaminants and how environmental researchers have handled this issue.
-This starts with worldwide lead contamination from the Romans two centuries back, proceeds onward to arsenic-based and DDT issues, and recently to pharmaceuticals, nanoparticles, personal care products, fire retardants, and so on.
+This started with worldwide lead contamination from the Romans two centuries back, proceeded to arsenic-based and DDT issues, and recently, to pharmaceuticals, nanoparticles, personal care products, fire retardants, etc.

 Contaminants of emerging concern will remain a moving focus as new chemical compounds are constantly being created, and science persistently enhances its understanding of current and past contaminants.